Vitamin Mis-Steps

 - Vitamins are only needed in small amounts due to how the body processes and uses them.
 As you increase dosages, the body reduces absorption percentage

-- The one a day, while still having the same amount of vitamins, began changing to more synthetics which also reduced the need for number of tablets for quantities of natural source material such as liver and yeast.
+- The one a day, while still having the same amount of vitamins, began changing to more synthetic forms which also reduced the need for number of tablets without the quantities of natural source material such as liver and yeast.

-- Minerals become part of the structures of your body and should not have been reduced to the low amounts, such as available in the one a day, unless dietary minerals are factored into the totals.
+- Minerals become part of the structures of your body and should not have been reduced to such low amounts found in the one a day, unless dietary minerals are factored into the totals from food.

 - Both vitamins and minerals form enzymes which are tireless workers and can perform thousands of actions in seconds.
 This is why vitamins are only needed in small amounts.

-- It is interesting to note that the B-complex, originally from liver and yeast, reduced from 11 membersin older formulas to just 8 in current formulas.
-PABA, choline and inositol status changed to nonessential, but they still have vital body functions.
+- It is interesting to note that the B-complex, originally from liver and yeast, reduced from 11 members in older formulas to just 8 in current formulas.
+PABA, choline and inositol status changed to nonessential status, but they still have vital body functions.
 NOTE: They all play vital roles for normal brain development, ref, either directly or indirectly, such as PABA buildng up folate levels.
-Only a few Prenatal formulas provide Choline, but not PABA or inositol since the body does build some of these from food ingredients. ref
+Only a few Prenatal Formulas provide Choline, but not PABA or inositol since the body does build some of these from food ingredients. ref

-- Rose hips was historically added with vitamin C but was not at a significant amount to add much natural form vitamin C.
+- Rose hips was historically added with ascorbic acid vitamin C, but did not supply a significant amount of natural form vitamin C.

 - The last change was the introduction of what is sometimes called foodform vitamins or whole food vitamins.
 Both of these names are quite a stretch for these terms. article

-- With food bases and the yeast from foodform vitamins comes an added elements to consider: CONTAMINATION WITH HEAVY METALS such as lead and ALLERGIES TO YEAST.
+- With food bases and the yeast from foodform vitamins comes an added element to consider: CONTAMINATION WITH HEAVY METALS such as lead and ALLERGIES TO YEAST.

 - There are only a few real whole food multiples that have vitamins made entirely by nature.